abh1hi/app-backend-69011/blueprint.md

     *   **Quick Actions:** A set of quick action buttons for easy access to key features.
     *   **Featured Properties:** A grid of featured properties fetched from Cloud Firestore.
     *   **Mobile-First Design:** The home page is optimized for a native-like experience on mobile devices, with a compact layout, responsive components, and polished styles.
-    *   **Ui Inspiration:** The UI is inpisre by IOS 14 Cocoa Touch and Android 16 Material UI.
-It is a blend of both.
 *   **My Properties Page:** A dedicated page for users to view and manage their own property listings.
 *   **Dashboard (`Profile.vue`):**
     *   **User Profile Section:** Displays the user's full name and phone number.